helmut/forms/src/Fields/README.md

         }
     ```

-2. The `getButtonName` returns the name of any keys that are associated with buttons that can submit the form.
+2. The `getButtonName` method returns the name of any keys that are associated with buttons that can submit the form.
 As this field does not contain any buttons we don't have to do anything other than implement an empty method.

     ```php
         public function getButtonName()